Zmavli/kibykarni/_posts/2021-08-28-the-koan-of-ve-botpi.md

 tags: lojban conlangs
 ---

+{% epigraph "The simple believe anything, but the prudent give thought to their steps."
+"The Bible, Proverbs 14:15" "NIV"%}

 Let us examine the word "botpi".

 > botpi: x1 is a bottle/jar/urn/flask/closable container for x2, made of material x3 with lid x4. [(Vlasisku)](https://vlasisku.lojban.org/botpi)